mariakerasidou/maria/index.md

 ========================================================
 Alcohol Withdrawal: Reduction in alcohol use, especially after a period of heavy drinking, results in alcohol withdrawal.
 People may have both mental and physical problems.
-According to DSM5 some symptoms are insomnia,nausea,anxiety and hallucinations.
+According to DSM 5 some symptoms are insomnia,nausea,anxiety and hallucinations.